-We initiated a Phase 1 clinical trial in the second quarter of 2022 for SZN-043, our candidate in development for severe alcoholic hepatitis, or AH.
+SZN-043 is our candidate in development for severe alcoholic hepatitis, or AH.
 SZN-043, a hepatocyte-specific R-spondin mimetic bispecific fusion protein targeting ASGR1, is the first development candidate using Surrozen's SWEETS technology which is designed to mimic the regenerative properties of the protein R-Spondin by enhancing Wnt signaling in a cell-targeted manner.
 In multiple preclinical animal models of liver injury and fibrosis, SZN-043 has been shown to selectively activate Wnt signaling in the liver, stimulate transient hepatocyte proliferation, improve liver function and reduce fibrosis.
-Enrollment for the Phase 1a clinical trial in patients with a history of chronic liver disease and healthy volunteers is ongoing.
-We anticipate safety data by the end of 2023 which will allow us to initiate a Phase 1b clinical trial in 2024 in patients with alcoholic hepatitis with proof-of-concept data expected in the second half of 2024.
+Enrollment for the Phase 1a clinical trial in patients with chronic liver disease and healthy volunteers is ongoing.
+We anticipate safety data by the end of 2023 which may allow us to initiate a Phase 1b clinical trial in 2024 in patients with alcoholic hepatitis with proof-of-concept data which could then be expected in the second half of 2024.

-We initiated a Phase 1 clinical trial in the second quarter of 2022 for SZN-1326, our candidate in development for moderate to severe inflammatory bowel disease, or IBD, with ulcerative colitis as our first proposed indication.
+SZN-1326 is our candidate in development for moderate to severe inflammatory bowel disease, or IBD, with ulcerative colitis as the first proposed indication.
 SZN-1326, a Fzd5 targeted bi-specific antibody, is the first development candidate designed using Surrozen's SWAP technology and targets the Wnt-signaling pathway in the intestinal epithelium.
 In preclinical animal models of acute and chronic colitis, SZN-1326 has been shown to transiently activate Wnt signaling in the diseased intestine, stimulate intestinal epithelial regeneration, reduce inflammation and reduce disease activity.

-In November 2022, we announced that we voluntarily paused enrollment in the single ascending dose, or SAD, portion of our Phase 1 clinical trial evaluating SZN-1326 in healthy volunteers.
-Following the evaluation of the clinical data and further preclinical work, we re-initiated the Phase 1a clinical trial in healthy volunteers in April 2023 and enrollment is ongoing.
-We anticipate additional safety data by the end of 2023 which will allow us to initiate a Phase 1b clinical trial in ulcerative colitis patients in 2024 and proof-of-concept data is expected in the second half of 2024.
+Enrollment for the SZN-1326 Phase 1a clinical trial in healthy volunteers is ongoing.
+We anticipate additional safety data by the end of 2023 which may allow us to initiate a Phase 1b clinical trial in patients with ulcerative colitis in 2024 and proof-of-concept data could then be expected in the second half of 2024.

 In the first quarter of 2022, we nominated SZN-413, a Fzd4 targeted bi-specific antibody, as a development candidate for the treatment of retinal vascular associated diseases.
 Fzd4 mediated Wnt signaling is known to play a critical role in retinal vascular integrity and function.
 Data generated in preclinical models of retinopathy demonstrated SZN-413 stimulated Wnt signaling and was able to induce normal retinal vessel regrowth while suppressing pathological vessel growth.
 In October 2022, we executed a Collaboration and Licensing Agreement, or CLA, with Boehringer Ingelheim International GmbH, or BI, to research, develop and commercialize Fzd4 bi-specific antibodies designed using our SWAP technology, including SZN-413.
+We anticipate the potential to nominate the lead Fzd-4 targeted Wnt agonist development candidate in 2024, which would trigger a \$10.0 million milestone payment to us.